 Rory almost laughed.
 “You’re a human being.
 Shit happens.
 Jesus.
 You don’t even know the meaning of the word ‘fuckup.’
 Look that shit up on Wikipedia.
 It’s got my fucking picture on it.”

 “Rory.”
 Jules looked at him with as transparent an expression as Rory had seen him wear in a very long time.
-“For the life of me, I don’t know how to make you understand this, but I need you off this investigation.
+“For the life of me, I don’t know how to make you understand this: I need you off this investigation.
 I need this.
 I will never, ever, ever ask you for anything else again, ever.
-Which means this is the best chance you’ll ever have to make up to me what you did to me eighth year.
+Which means this is the best chance you’ll ever have to make up to me what you did eighth year.
 Please.
 Please, Rory.
-Please … go home.
+Please…go home.
 Go back to touring with your band.
 Do whatever the fuck you want.
 Just promise me you will stay away from this case.
 Do this one goddamn thing for me, Rory.
-Just this one thing, Rory.
+Just this one thing.
 Please.”

-Rory stood dumbfounded, not knowing what to say, not even knowing what to think.
-You don’t hate me, was the thought that kept circling his head.
-But it was such a foreign notion that it refused to settle down and take root.
+Rory didn’t know what to say—didn’t know what to think.
+You don’t hate me, was the lone thought that kept circling his skull.
+But it was such an alien idea that it refused to come inside, settle down, take root.

 “Thank you.”
-Jules gave a small sigh, then took off his garters and started to wrangle his jeans onto his injured leg.
+Jules gave a small sigh, took off his garters, started wrangling his jeans onto his injured leg.

-Rory shuffled over and sank down on the edge of his own bed—or what had been his bed.
-“It’s been a hell of a week, huh?”
+Rory shuffled over.
+Sank down on the edge of his own bed—or what had been his bed.
+“Been a hell of a week, huh?”

-Jules gave a spare little laugh, hardly more than an expulsion of air through his nose.
+Jules let out a spare little laugh—really just an expulsion of air through his nose.
 “Yeah.”
 He pulled the jeans over his other leg and stood, yanking them up over his hips, snapping and zipping them in place.

 “You can say that again.”
-Jules pulled a black-and-red plaid shirt from his closet, shrugged it on, started buttoning.
+Jules grabbed a black-and-red plaid shirt from his closet, shrugged it on, started buttoning.

-Jules looked at him guardedly.
-“Yeah … me too.”
+Jules eyed him.
+“Yeah, me too.”
 He shifted his gaze back down to his shirt.